fjwright/Run-REDUCE-0/UserGuide.md

 [SourceForge](https://sourceforge.net/projects/reduce-algebra/) and
 installed separately.
-Run-REDUCE should find a standard REDUCE installation automatically and not **require** any initial configuration.
+Run-REDUCE should find a standard REDUCE installation automatically and not **require** any initial configuration, at least on Microsoft Windows and Ubuntu Linux.
+But with suitable configuration is **should** run on any platform that supports Java 8, but I can only test on 64-bit Windows 10 and Ubuntu 18.

 Run-REDUCE does **not** (yet) provide typeset-quality display of mathematical notation.

-Run-REDUCE currently runs on Microsoft Windows and Ubuntu Linux.
-It may run on other platforms, in particular other versions of Linux that are similar to Ubuntu, but I can only test on 64-bit Windows 10 and Ubuntu 18.

 ## Install and Run